Juiux/next-port-landing/posts/life-story.md

 1. Isles of Mambo and other stories - Alok Karkera
 2. Words of Wisdom - Erik Pevernagie
 3. Nuns and Soldiers - Iris Murdoch
-4. Wayne Gerrard Trotman's wonderful works of art.
+4. Wayne Gerrard Trotman's wonderful works of art
-5. My own life.
+5. My own life